logo

 Allergan, Inc.

-AVYCAZ (ceftazidime and avibactam) is indicated for treating complicated intra-abdominal and urinary tract infections, including pyelonephritis, as well as hospital-acquired and ventilator-associated bacterial pneumonia.
+Usage: AVYCAZ (ceftazidime and avibactam) is indicated for treating complicated intra-abdominal and urinary tract infections, including pyelonephritis, as well as hospital-acquired and ventilator-associated bacterial pneumonia.
 It targets susceptible gram-negative bacteria in adult and pediatric patients (≥31 weeks gestational age).

 • besivance